Sidi Hassan: Political activities

 In the first days of his rule, he had to deal with the current situation that was between Algiers and Spain, after the Bey of the Western Beylik conquered Oran and Mers el Kebir, a Spanish ambassador was sent in April 1791 to Algiers by the Spanish Empire, the king Charles IV offered the two cities to the Dey in exchange of a small Settlement in Oran, but the Diwan of Algiers refused.
-The ambassador came for the second time in 12 September, and found Sidi Hassan head of state, the dey finally concluded a peace treaty with Spain.
+The ambassador came for the second time on 12 September, and found Sidi Hassan head of state, the dey finally concluded a peace treaty with Spain.

 The treaty contained six major obligations.